 If you’re looking for winter sun and varied terrain, a Gran Canaria cycling holiday is definitely one to consider.

-Gran Canaria's cycling credentials are possibly less well-known than those of Tenerife and Lanzarote, its neighbouring Canary Island competitors, but we think that makes it an even better choice.
-You'll encounter less big groups of cyclists on the road and, in our experience, less vehicle traffic too.
+The best cycling routes of Gran Canaria’s are possibly less well-known than those of Tenerife and Lanzarote, its neighbouring Canary Island competitors, but we think that makes it an even better choice.
+You’ll encounter less big groups of cyclists on the road and, in our experience, less vehicle traffic too.

 Read on to plan your Gran Canaria cycling holiday